 WesternU has a license with the plagiarism detection software Turnitin.
 The software scans student work for matched text, comparing the work to a large database of student work, written publications, and materials on the internet.
-Students agree that by taking courses at WesternU, all required assignments may be subject to submission to Turnitin for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin service is subject to the Usage Policy posted on Turnitin.com.
+Students agree that by taking courses at WesternU, all submitted papers may be subject to review and third-party verification by Turnitin (including through use of artificial intelligence or similar detection tools) for textual similarity review for detection of plagiarism, including writing that is likely generated by Artificial Intelligence (AI).
+Submitted papers may be included as source documents in the Turnitin reference database solely for the purpose of detecting plagiarism of such papers.
+Use of Turnitin products and services is subject to the Acceptable Use Policy posted on www.turnitin.com/acceptable-use-policy.
+Any alleged plagiarism may be considered a violation of WesternU's Standards of Student Conduct.